-The opportunity to find a quality used dozer has never been better, especially when looking to purchase from a trusted equipment dealership like RDO Equipment Co.
+One of the best places to find a used dozer is also one of the most familiar – a trusted equipment dealership.
 Dealer rental fleets are growing.
-Combined with the quality care and preventative maintenance (PM) dealers put into their machines, this is a great opportunity for companies to find the quality, used dozer they’re looking for.
+Reputable ones back up the machine with parts and service support, long after the sale.
+And combined with the quality care and preventative maintenance (PM) dealers put into their machines, it all adds up to a great opportunity for companies to find the quality, used dozer they’re looking for.

-Of all the options, auctions often offer a large quantity of used equipment in one place but come with their own concerns.
+Auctions typically offer the largest quantity of used equipment in one place, great for more selection or those looking for multiple machines.
+However, buying at auction also comes with unique concerns and risks.
 Companies that struggle to sell used dozers on their own often look to auctions as a last resort.
 There’s also no recourse for buyers who end up with a machine that has hidden problems.

 Just as there are numerous sellers of used equipment, there are several avenues an interested buyer can explore to see what’s out there.

-If not to make a purchase, going online offers opportunity to research used dozer options.
-Most manufacturers have informative comparison and research tools on their sites.
-Those who feel more comfortable purchasing a used dozer at a local dealership or rental center can go in with some background on what they’re looking for and what’s out there in the market.
+Speaking of research, most manufacturers have informative comparison and research tools on their sites.
+RDO Equipment Co. has also expanded its site to include photos, even some video walkarounds of machines, or they can be requested.
+Those who feel more comfortable purchasing a used dozer at a local dealership can go in with some background on what they’re looking for and what’s out there in the market.

-Newspaper classifieds and magazine ads are still used but keep in mind online typically presents the most accurate, up-to-date offerings available.
+While newspaper classifieds and magazine ads are still used, keep in mind online typically presents the most accurate, up-to-date offerings available.

-While some industries have seasonal factors that affect used equipment availability and price, the construction industry typically doesn’t see that.
-But timing is still a factor in getting a quality used dozer at the best price.
+Some industries, agriculture for example, have seasonal factors that affect used equipment availability and price.
+The construction industry typically doesn’t see those same seasonal factors, however, timing is still important when it comes to finding a good machine and getting a good price.

 A smart buyer will also stay up-to-date on what’s happening in the industry overall, as market trends often dictate the equipment market.
-Keep an eye on auction prices, new equipment sale prices, and other online used equipment prices.
+This year has been an interesting one – and certainly one unlike any other – but there’s still opportunity to watch auction prices, keep tabs on new equipment sale prices, and monitor other online used equipment prices.

 When the right make and model dozer is found from a quality seller, it’s a green light to buy, right?
 Not quite.
-A thorough investigation must be conducted on a used dozer prior to purchase.
+A thorough investigation must be conducted before buying a used dozer.

-First, ask to see a full evaluation, including hours, records of maintenance intervals, and complete history of the machine.
-Ask for detailed photos to be included, both general shots of the machine, and those that document major repairs and significant work done.
-While private sellers or auctions might not be able to provide the level of documentation desired, reputable dealerships will have full service records, and history of all PM and repairs done on every machine.
+First, every buyer should ask to see a full evaluation of the dozer, including hours, records of maintenance intervals, and complete history of the machine and its applications.
+Ask for additional photos and video – on top of what was available in the online listing – that go into more detail of the machine and those that document major repairs and significant work done.
+While private sellers or auctions might not be able to provide this level of documentation, reputable dealerships will have full service records, and history of all PM and repairs done on every machine.

-In addition to reviewing paperwork, do a visual walk-around inspection when possible.
-Signs of wear are normal but excessive track wear and, especially undercarriage wear, are concerning.
+When looking at walkaround videos and detailed photos, look for signs of wear, beyond what would be normal and expected for the machine’s hours and previous applications.
+Excessive track wear and, especially undercarriage wear, are concerning.
 If not addressed, both could lead to bigger problems, sometimes a full – and expensive – undercarriage replacement.
 Additional red-flag items are cracks, rust, and leaks.

 At its most basic, a good PM program can be boiled down to five key steps: